Chrome.//Net-Internals/Dns: A Comprehensive Guide

 Introduction: Chrome.//Net-Internals/Dns

-, which offers users and developers access to DNS (Domain Name System) settings and diagnostics.
+Google Chrome, like many modern web browsers, includes a range of internal pages that provide detailed insights and settings for various network-related functionalities.
+One such page is chrome://net-internals/#dns, which offers users and developers access to DNS (Domain Name System) settings and diagnostics.
 This article delves into the purpose of this page, how to use it effectively, and its significance in managing and troubleshooting network issues within Chrome.

 Understanding DNS and Its Importance